sotakao/STUOD_Hackathon_2021/README.md

 __Data:__ The dataset for the period 03/2010-03/2020 (downloaded from [meteoblue.com](https://www.meteoblue.com/en/weather/archive/export/basel_switzerland_2661604?daterange=2019-02-01%20to%202021-03-01&domain=NEMSAUTO&params%5B%5D=temp2m&params%5B%5D=precip&params%5B%5D=relhum2m&min=2020-02-01&max=2021-03-01&utc_offset=1&timeResolution=hourly&temperatureunit=CELSIUS&velocityunit=KILOMETER_PER_HOUR&energyunit=watts&lengthunit=metric&degree_day_type=10%3B30&gddBase=10&gddLimit=30)), is already available and can be found in the `datasets` folder.
 The dataset for the period 03/2020-03/2021, which is to be used for testing will be uploaded in the `datasets` folder on 30/03/2021 at 2pm (second day of the hackathon) so keep an eye out for that!

-__Additional comment:__ This project is suitable for participants of all levels, as the dataset is relatively small and easy to handle (a short guide is available in the `tutorials` folder).
+__Additional comments:__ This project is suitable for participants of all levels, as the dataset is relatively small and easy to handle (a short guide is available in the `tutorials` folder).
 However, that is not to say that it is not appropriate for more experienced participants as there are many interesting things one can do with this, such as figuring out how to deal with imbalanced classes or predicting the timeseries of all variables at once using ML models such as LSTMs.

 ### Challenge 2: Predicting the trajectories of tropical cyclones